 Hollande’s visit to Kazakhstan will take place just prior to the anniversary of the bloody suppression of the Zhanaozen public gathering in 2011.
 As the protesters said: “the leader of the European country should not trade the values for which the French shed blood, in return for temporal benefits of cooperation with a dictator” – the statement reads.

 French cooperation with the dictatorial regimes of Kazakhstan and Russia is a threat to Ukraine as well.
 “The request for Ablyazov’s extradition was submitted during the reign of Yanukovych, and was purely political in its nature.
-Today, as Ukraine has not yet vetted the prosecutors’ offices, reformed the law enforcement structure or punished the ones responsible for the deaths of Maidan activists, this extradition of an opposition member is inadmissible” – the Open Dialog Foundation claims.
+Today, as Ukraine has not yet vetted the prosecutors’ offices, reformed the law enforcement structure or punished the ones responsible for the deaths of Maidan activists, this extradition of an opposition member is inadmissible” – the Open Dialogue Foundation claims.

 Previously, the Foundation protested against France’s intention to sell ‘Mistral’ assault ships to Russia.
 Kiev and Warsaw have seen happenings during which participants displayed images of ships sent by France to the ‘aggressor country’; the ships were covered in blood.